 Office for Diversity and Inclusion

 The Office for Diversity and Inclusion was established to provide support for Berklee’s diverse community.
 Our responsibility is to integrate the variety of cultural values and perspectives at Berklee into what we do at all levels, through policy development, resources and education, and sponsorship of initiatives for staff, faculty, and students.
-These strategies are designed to nurture a spirit of respect, openness, and awareness of the spectrum of values and backgrounds that enrich our environment.
+These strategies are designed to nurture a spirit of respect for, openness to, and awareness of the spectrum of values and backgrounds that enrich our environment.

 The Aim for Diversity

 We approach diversity as a philosophy and as an objective.
-Central to our purpose is our commitment to attracting the widest array of musical innovators into the college community and providing an environment that supports their creative process.
-We also seek to integrate these values into teaching and decision-making, which radiate to students through leadership as much as through curriculum.
+Central to our purpose is our commitment to attracting the widest array of music innovators into the college community and providing an environment that supports their creative process.
+We also seek to integrate these values into teaching and decision-making, as our students are influenced through leadership as much as through curriculum.

 Diversity Values Statement and Definition

 Cultural diversity is integral to the mission of Berklee College of Music simply because cultural diversity is integral to music itself.
 Innovators from diverse backgrounds and cultures have created the music studied here.
 An essential part of a Berklee education is gaining an appreciation of the rich variety and interdependence of the cultural traditions from which the music they study originates.

 We must be a community in which every member’s voice is valued and respected.
 A diverse, inclusive work and learning environment is essential to maintaining our role as a leader in contemporary music education.
 It is imperative that we take specific steps to attract and retain the widest array of talented musicians and provide an environment that supports and nurtures their creative process.
 The fulfillment of our mission—to educate, train, and develop students to excel in music as a career—will be demonstrated in their influence both on the future of music and on the larger culture.